henri98/LoRaWAN-Bin-Sensor/README.md

 ## Software

-Scetch can be found in the src folder.
+Sketch can be found in the src folder.

 This is a PlatformIO project, so Atom or Visual Studio Code can be used to programm the 328p